MothannaB/city_bikes_tableau/README.md

 # NYC Bike Sharing Analysis via Tableau

 ## Overview
-The goal of this exercise is to investigate the prospects of a bike sharing program in Des Moines through analysis of data via NYC.
+The goal of this project is to investigate the prospects of a bike sharing program in Des Moines through analysis of data via NYC.

 ## Results